yairm210/Unciv/docs/uniques.md

 Applicable to: Unit

-#### Hidden when religion is disabled
-Example: "Hidden when religion is disabled"

-Applicable to: Unit, Building, Ruins

 ## Terrain uniques
 #### Must be adjacent to [amount] [simpleTerrain] tiles
 Example: "Must be adjacent to [20] [simpleTerrain] tiles"